 Focuses on a study of the sciences associated with the practice of dentistry.
-Includes oral microbiology, oral pathology, sterilization and disinfection principles, OSHA bloodborne pathogen and hazard communication standards, anesthesia, and pharmacology.
-Prerequisite: Current enrollment in the Dental Assisting program or consent of instructor.
-Class fee \$15.
+Includes oral microbiology, oral pathology, sterilization and disinfection principles, OSHA bloodborne pathogen and hazard communication standards, anesthesia and pharmacology.
+Prerequisite: Enrollment in the Dental Assisting program or consent of instructor.
 F